-This isn't something that most people will need to do; but if you're a dressmaker and do bridal wear (for example), or want to design a small line of clothing, you should understand what grading is about.
+This isn't something that most people will need to do; but if you're a dressmaker and do bridal wear (for example) and need the same bridesmaid's dress for several people, or want to design a small line of clothing, you should understand what grading is about.

 Women's sewing patterns are generally designed to fit a specific size (usually an 8 or 10).
 That is the sample size, and the fit is perfected on that sample.

 Once the fit is approved for that size, the pattern is "graded" for a full range of sizes (usually size 4 to 18, for misses sizes).